Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: System Model

-where $F_\mathrm{BS}$ and $F_\mathrm{ua}$ are the maximum CPU frequency at the BS and the UAV, respectively.
+Let $f_k^\mathrm{BS}[n]$ and $f_k^\mathrm{ua}[n]$ respectively denote the computation frequency allocated by the BS and UAV for the $k$-th user at the $n$-th time slot.
 In addition, considering the processing causality, it is assumed that the BS and the UAV solely receive the offloaded tasks without carrying out any computations within the first time slot, and the users cease the act of offloading their tasks at the last time slot, i.e., $f^\mathrm{BS}_k[1]=f^\mathrm{ua}_k[1]=l^\mathrm{BS}_k[N]=l^\mathrm{ua}_k[N]=0$ for $k\in\mathcal{K}$.
 In order to guarantee that all users' offloaded task-input data can be completely computed within the give mission time $T$, we have the following information-causality constraints: